intelliriffer/EUCLIDIER-CONSOLE/README.md

     9. CC: 81,82,83,84,85,86,87,88 : Set Base Velocity of the Channel, default 96

     10. CC: 91,92,93,94,95,96,97,98 : Set Velocity Humanization value 0-36 a Random Amount up to the value gets added or subtracted to Base Velocity.
 Default:0
+    10. CC: 101,102,103,104,105,106,107,108 : Set LOOP Steps (Restart Point) 0=off, the Sequence Restarts at its Number of steps.
+1-64 : The sequnce will play cyclickly until Loop Point number of steps have been played and then will restart.
+Values < steps , will shorten the playing sequence pattern.

 ## Building from Source
 ** To use on MPC/Force you must have SSH Access (Firmware Mod)